What is Female Genital Mutilation?

 Although the UN support for the eradication of FGM is now strong and active, it was slow in coming.
 Lack of knowledge on the subject first prevented UN agencies from addressing the issue.
 When awareness finally came to the UN about the extent of the practice and the serious health and psychological effects that result from it, they recognized it as a major Human rights issue.
 Conferences were held, studies were commissioned and discussions were finally opened on the topic.
 However, the mainly European representatives chairing these discussions did not understand the deep cultural ties that propagated the practice and they were unprepared for the resistance they faced by recently decolonized African nations who saw the attention on the issue as another intrusion.

 Training was needed for the health professionals dealing directly with the victims.
 Governments were lobbied to create policies against FGM or if such policies already existed to implement them proactively.
 The general public was educated on the subject, and this was the most important work that permitted the timid steps towards change to be achieved.
 The struggle continues to this day with varying degrees of success.
-Complete eradication has not been achieved, nothing close has even been attained, but the topic is more openly discussed now than it was thirty or forty years ago.
+Complete eradication has not been achieved, nothing close has

 The Campaign in Somalia/Somaliland